instrumentisto/rust-incubator/orientation.md

 - 🧭 [Orientation] - Maximize your boot camp experience with these tips.
 - ⏩ [Getting Started][Getting Started] - Kick off your learning journey here.
-- 🎓 [Exercism] - Dive into coding exercises with the guidance of mentors.
 - 📚 [Learning Materials][Learning Materials] - A curated collection of top-notch Rust learning materials.
 - 🔧 [Ecosystem][Ecosystem] - A curated collection of frequently used crates, representing essential parts of the Rust ecosystem.
 - 🌐 [Zero To Production] - A back-end focused book to broaden your knowledge.